evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

     > get box
     You can't get that.

-Think thís default error message looks dull?
+Think this default error message looks dull?
 The `get` command looks for an [Attribute](../../../Components/Attributes.md) named `get_err_msg` for returning a nicer error message (we just happen to know this, you would need to peek into the [code](https://github.com/evennia/evennia/blob/master/evennia/commands/default/general.py#L235) for